fioprotocol/fips/fip-00XX.md

 # Motivation
 The FIO Protocol is subject to the network effect, meaning the more participants adopt it, the more useful it is to all.

-To accelerate the adoption, on-chain incetives for integrators in the form of [TPID rewards](https://kb.fioprotocol.io/fio-chain/fees#fee-distribution) and [New User Bounties](https://kb.fioprotocol.io/fio-token/token-distribution#new-user-bounties), as well as for block producers in the form of [rewards](https://kb.fioprotocol.io/fio-token/token-distribution#new-user-bounties) and [reserves](https://kb.fioprotocol.io/fio-token/token-distribution#block-producer-reserves) are built into the FIO Chain.
+To accelerate the adoption, on-chain incentives for integrators in the form of [TPID rewards](https://kb.fioprotocol.io/fio-chain/fees#fee-distribution) and [New User Bounties](https://kb.fioprotocol.io/fio-token/token-distribution#new-user-bounties), as well as for block producers in the form of [rewards](https://kb.fioprotocol.io/fio-token/token-distribution#new-user-bounties) and [reserves](https://kb.fioprotocol.io/fio-token/token-distribution#block-producer-reserves) are built into the FIO Chain.

 Currently, there are no incentives for end-users.
 When registered early, a FIO Address has limited use until more participants integrate it into their products and more end-users join the network.
-Yet early adopters add significant value to the network by helping it grow and therefore should be incetivized.
+Yet early adopters add significant value to the network by helping it grow and therefore should be incentivized.

 Key objective for FIO Co-op:
 * Encourage early adoption of the FIO Protocol by end-users